graphops/file-hosting-service/docs/client_guide.md

    --provider "arbitrum-sepolia-rpc-endpoint"
 ```

 ### Requirements

 To use the client effectively, you will need:

-- Content Address: The CID of the desired file.
+- Bundle Manifest CID: The CID of the Bundle Manifest you want to download.
 - Local Path: A directory where the downloaded file will be stored.
 (Later will be a generic storage path, enabling cloud storage access)
 - Wallet: A blockchain wallet containing tokens for escrow payments.
 - Indexer Endpoints: A list of available server addresses.